bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

 ## the challenge
 The Azure IoT Hub device SDK for Node.js needs a node-js runtime, which does not exists on Android.

-After some googlin' I found out there is a pretty active project called [nodejs-mobile](https://github.com/JaneaSystems/nodejs-mobile) and even better - they published a React Native plugin: [nodejs-mobile-react-native
+After some googlin' I found out there is a pretty active project called [nodejs-mobile](https://github.com/JaneaSystems/nodejs-mobile) and even better - they published a React Native plugin: [nodejs-mobile-react-native](https://github.com/janeasystems/nodejs-mobile-react-native).
-](https://github.com/janeasystems/nodejs-mobile-react-native).
 It allows you to create a node-js aplication project and run it alongside your React Native project.
 It provides an api for inter-process communication between the React Native app and the node-js app (which is running in a different thread).
 Both, the node-js app and the node-js runtime are deployed alogside the React Native application bundle (because they're part of it).

 Now that we've established that we can run code that requires a node-js runtime alogside a React Native app, it should be possible to have an android device talking to Azure IoT Hub via javascript sdk with only writing a few lines of code, right?
 So let's try it out.